Here you will find answers to some of the most frequent questions we get concerning Lingscape. If you don’t find what you need, let us know.

 I have uploaded something that I want to delete.
 Can I?

 If you are part of a specific project, just contact your project manager and tell them to delete the photo or hide it from the public.
-If the photo is part of the public photo stream, use the “Report a photo” function within the app to let us know, why you would like to delete the photo.
+If the photo is part of the public photo stream, use the “Report a photo” function in the app to let us know that you would like to delete the photo.

 I have uploaded a photo with the app.
 Why hasn’t it arrived on the web map yet?